reddevill007/System-Design-Simplified/README.md

    ```

 2. **Transaction A**:
-   - Checks Classroom A and sees there's already an invigilator.
+   - Checks Classroom A and sees there’s already an invigilator.
    - Decides not to assign any more invigilators.
 3. **Transaction B**: